dc4eu/educational-pilot/OfficialDeliverables/5.2 DSTRL/README.md

 - SaaS-first deployment strategy through Nordic and Dutch NREN infrastructure
 - Focus on familiar implementation approaches for institutions with existing PKI capabilities
 - Integration with established identity management systems and processes
+- **eIDAS Alignment**: Primarily aligned with eIDAS scenarios 3 and 4 (qualified electronic attestation of attributes)

 **Technical Requirements**:
 - X.509v3 PKI certificates as issuer credentials